jawline/klee-rust/README.md

 # klee-rust
-A interface for KLEE on the Rust language
+A interface for using KLEE and Rust together

+#Dependancies
+- Rust 1.1
+- KLEE